Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 4. Leveraging zero knowledge machine learning (implicit in this Starter Kit)

-## For Developers:

-You may choose to create an example submission with a baseline model, or walkthrough a detailed version in our starter kit.
+## You may choose to submit our baseline model, or train your own model.

-### To create an example submission
+### To submit using our baseline model.
 Run the following commands in terminal after cloning the repository.

 We're providing you with this code snippet to help you gain a quick understanding of the submission workflow on Spectral.

-For more details on individual steps, please read through the below Starter Kit.

 ```
 python3 -m venv env